siconos/siconos/docs/sphinx/users_guide/fc_solvers.rst

 * a FrictionContactProblem
 * the unknowns (reaction,velocity)
 * info, the termination value (0: convergence, >0 problem which depends on the solver)
-* a :doxysiconos:`SolverOptions` structure, which handles iparam and dparam
+* a :class:`SolverOptions` structure, which handles iparam and dparam

 2D solvers
 ----------